 Opening a brokerage account is just as easy as opening a checking or savings account.

-To open an account with a broker, you can schedule an appointment to speak with an advisor in person.
+To open an account with a full-service broker, you can schedule an appointment to speak with an advisor in person.
 The advisor can help walk you through the different account options available to decide what’s best for you.

 To open a brokerage account online, visit the brokerage’s website and complete the online application.